mdelobelle/obsidian_supercharged_links/README.md

 [[Jim]] will be organizing the weekly steering committee
 ```

-Without the plugin activated, the html link element would normally look like this:
+Without the plugin activated, the HTML link element would normally look like this:

 ```
 <a data-href="Jim" href="Jim" class="internal-link" target="_blank" rel="noopener">Jim</a>
 ```

-You wouldn't really know anything about Jim.md's specificity here and therefore wouldn't be able to customize it a lot.
+This does not give any information about what is in the Jim.md note!
+So, we wouldn't be able to customize it.

-That's where the plugin comes in: it will add two extra properties in the `<a>` element : `next-actions` and `tags`. `tags` is a special property as it will also include tags such as `#person` that might be in your file.
+That's where the plugin comes in: it will add two extra properties in the `<a>` element : `data-link-next-actions` and `data-link-tags`. `data-link-tags` is a special property, which will also include tags like `#person` that might be in your file.

 **Importantly**, the plugin adds these properties by prefixing them with `data-link` so that it will not conflict with other attributes in other plugins or Obsidian itself.

 So... with the plugin activated the `<a>`element will be supercharged like this: `<a data-href="Jim" href="Jim" class="internal-link" target="_blank" rel="noopener" data-link-next-actions="👥 ☎️ 🍻 say hi" data-link-tags="#person" >Jim</a>`

-Although `category` is included in settings as a property to track, since it's not included in Jim.md front-matter section, the property `data-link-tags` isn't included in the `<a>` element
+Although `category` is included in settings as a property to track, since it's not included in Jim.md front-matter section, the property `data-link-category` is not included in the `<a>` element

-### 1.d css
+### Style your links with CSS!

-Now you can enjoy the flexibilty of css to customize your links by setting css properties in a CSS snippet like `links.css`
+Now you can enjoy the flexibilty of css to customize your links by setting CSS properties in a CSS snippet like `links.css`.
+To create a CSS snippet, go to the Obsidian settings, then to Appearance and scroll to the CSS snippets section.
+Click on the little folder icon, then create a new file in the opened folder called `links.css`.

 #### Examples